skandhvinayakhashone/FinalYearProject/README.md

 1. Download a playlist of youtube videos using youtube_downloader.py

 2. Extract objects, texts, audio, descrtiptions using the respective extraction programs in the repo.

+3. Create different combinations of the same.

-3. Use frontend.py to get recommendations for test videos.
+4. Use frontend.py to get recommendations for test videos.